SvenNomm/SCN-1/TRAINING.md

 --output_dir /path/to/save_results
 ```

-- The fine-tuning for ImageNet-1K pre-trained stcnet-L starts from the best ema weights during pre-training.
+- The fine-tuning for ImageNet-1K pre-trained sconvnet-L starts from the best ema weights during pre-training.
 You can add `--model_key model_ema` to load from a saved checkpoint that has `model_ema` as a key (e.g., obtained by training with `--model_ema true`), to load ema weights.
 Note that our provided pre-trained checkpoints only have `model` as the only key.

 </details>

 ### Fine-tune from ImageNet-22K pre-training
 We finetune from ImageNet-22K pre-trained models, in both 224 and 384 resolutions.

-stcnet-B fine-tuning on ImageNet-1K (224x224)
+sconvnet-B fine-tuning on ImageNet-1K (224x224)

 Multi-node
 ```
 python run_with_submitit.py --nodes 2 --ngpus 8 \
---model stcnet_base --drop_path 0.2 --input_size 224 \
+--model sconvnet_base --drop_path 0.2 --input_size 224 \
 --batch_size 32 --lr 5e-5 --update_freq 1 \
 --warmup_epochs 0 --epochs 30 --weight_decay 1e-8  \
 --layer_decay 0.8 --head_init_scale 0.001 --cutmix 0 --mixup 0 \